Enrique Simonet: Death and legacy

-Simonet died on April 20, 1927.
+Simonet died on April 20, 1927 at 61 years old.
 He has paintings at Museo del Prado and Museo de Málaga.
 His painting The Beheading of Saint Paul is in a preferred place at the Malaga Cathedral.
 Since he was also devoted to decorative painting and landscape, among his surviving works which stand out are the four large canvases on Allegories of Law in the Palace of Justice in Barcelona and Allegories of the Eight Provinces in the Palace of Justice in Madrid.